QAnon Goes to Washington

 Greene looks revved up, if unsurprised, by the allegations.
 As a contributor to a now-defunct website called American Truth Seekers, she had already raised questions about demonic behavior in the ranks of the elite, citing Georgetown hostess Sally Quinn’s habit of “hexing” her enemies, the Clintons’ presence at a voodoo ceremony during a 1975 trip to Haiti, alleged child sex abuse by a former mayor of Seattle, the Anthony Weiner scandal, and Jeffrey Epstein’s flight logs.
 “There’s so much that goes on in our American culture that keeps us distracted,” she says.
 “So many Americans are blind, and when they hear these stories about pedophiles and they hear these stories about satanic worship, they don’t want to believe it’s true.”

 Or … maybe they do.
 In August, Greene won the primary election in Georgia’s staunchly Republican 14th Congressional District, all but guaranteeing her a victory in November and a seat in the U.S. House of Representatives (when her Democratic opponent dropped out earlier this month, it made victory even more certain).
 You’d like to think it’s a fluke that a well-off mother of three with no political experience discovered a weird-ass message board, got engrossed in a lurid conspiracy theory, beat out eight rivals for a congressional seat, and became a far-right folk hero.
 But 81 so-called QAnon candidates ran for the Senate or the House this year, according to a master list maintained by Alex Kaplan of the liberal site Media Matters.
-With primary season over and a bunch of candidates culled, the list is now finalized: There will be 24 QAnon candidates on the federal ballot in November — 22 of them Republicans and two Democrats.
+With primary season over and a bunch of candidates culled, the list is now finalized: There will be 24 QAnon candidates on the federal ballot in November — 22 of them Republicans and two independents.
 And while Greene is by far the most prominent of them, and the likeliest to win, she looks less like an outlier than like the vanguard of a new faction in American politics, heralding an even worse partisan epistemological muddle than the one the country has become distressingly accustomed to over the past decade.
 As any Q disciple can tell you, there’s no such thing as a fluke.

 When the pandemic-induced lockdowns began in March, membership in three leading QAnon Facebook groups reportedly rose from under 50,000 to over 300,000.
 In August, according to NBC, an internal Facebook review identified more than 3 million followers across a number of groups and pages.
 The platform conducted a purge, after which dozens of groups simply reconstituted themselves as benign-sounding anti-trafficking clubs.
 (To believers, efforts at censure only prove Q is onto something.)
 Teenagers on TikTok, meanwhile, have been drawn to the notion that children are being trafficked via suspiciously expensive cabinets sold on Wayfair, the online furniture retailer.
 Unlike the ironic alt-right spaces that spawned Pizzagate, there is nothing edgy about QAnon, whose puritanical literal-mindedness recalls conservative panics about provocative queer art.
 (An old Sarah Silverman–Patton Oswalt sketch about child abduction, for instance, was recently passed around as a horrifyingly frank document of Hollywood complicity.)
 And the community can draw interest from seemingly anywhere: Supporters include a niece of Osama bin Laden’s as well as a former CIA agent once tasked with hunting bin Laden down.